accordionpeas/grunt-require/README.md

 - default.js now contains a compressed and compiled version of your app code.
 - reload browser to see your optimised code running

+By default the plugin will swap requireJS for almond as the AMD loader for the built code.
+Almond is a light-weight version of requireJS and is, therefore, preferable for production code.
+However, it does not have all the capabilities of requireJS and this should be taken into account.
+[Read more about almond](https://github.com/jrburke/almond).

 ## Getting Started
 This plugin requires Grunt `~0.4.2`